oneryalcin/udacity_log_analysis_project/README.md

 ### How to run code?
 This code is written in **python3.6**.
 Though it is highly likely compatible with earlier versions of **python3.x**.
 I haven't tested them in all environments.
 There is no guarantee this code would work in **python2**.

 In order to analyse the data we need to populate the data in the database.
-Connect to fulstack vagrant box and navigate to `/vagrant` directory.
+Connect to fullstack vagrant box and navigate to `/vagrant` directory.
 ```sh
 $ vagrant ssh
 $ cd /vagrant